Evaluating Code Reasoning Abilities of Large Language Models Under Real-World Settings: Introduction

-\begin{itemize}[leftmargin=*] \item LLMs struggle the most with nested constructs and error handling in both input and output predictions.
-In addition to nested constructs, loops and conditional statements are quite challenging for backward reasoning to predict inputs (\S \ref{subsub:constrcuts}). \item The call chains are longer in the problems for which LLMs failed to predict their inputs or outputs correctly.
-The average call chain length for successful output prediction is longer than that for input prediction, demonstrating better abilities of LLMs in forward reasoning (\S \ref{subsub:call-chain}). \item Reasoning models demonstrate a higher performance compared to general models in both reasoning tasks (\S \ref{subsub:training-strategies}). \item A statistical analysis shows a moderate to strong negative correlation between LLMs' reasoning performance and individual code complexity metric values (\S \ref{rq:reasoning-failure}). \end{itemize}
+We evaluate \emph{five} reasoning\footnote{Our terminology sources from model developers claiming these LLMs reason/think longer to respond compared to other model series by the same company~\cite{openai_gpt5mini_2025,openai_gpt5mini_2025,liu2025deepseek}.} LLMs and their \emph{five} non-reasoning/low-reasoning\footnote{“Non-reasoning” refers to (1) reasoning-capable LLMs with reasoning disabled~\cite{reasoning-tokens}, and (2) general-purpose LLMs that have not undergone reasoning-focused post-training.
+"Low-reasoning" refers to setting the reasoning budget/effort to "Low"~\cite{reasoning-budget}.} counterparts on \emph{four} code reasoning tasks, input, output, loop, and branch prediction, using $500$ \name-lite reasoning problems (\S \ref{rq:effectiveness}).
+The extensive empirical study confirms that complex real-world code is substantially more challenging than the programs commonly used in prior evaluations: the average reasoning performance of the studied LLMs in input, output, loop, and branch prediction \emph{drastically drops} by $37.36\%$, $36.16\%$, $20.90\%$, and $48.60\%$, respectively, when evaluating on \emph{LC} compared to \emph{HC} problems. \name leverages static and dynamic analyses to analyze the impact of various programming constructs, call chain size, prompting/training strategies, overall program complexity, and individual complexity metrics on the reasoning abilities of LLMs: \begin{itemize}[leftmargin=*] \item LLMs struggle the most with nested constructs in all tasks.
+Loops and conditional statements are particularly challenging for backward reasoning in predicting inputs (\S \ref{subsub:constrcuts}). \item The call chains are longer in the problems for which LLMs failed to predict their inputs or outputs correctly.
+The average call chain length for successful output prediction is longer than that for input prediction, demonstrating better abilities of LLMs in forward reasoning (\S \ref{subsub:call-chain}). \item Models with high reasoning effort consistently outperform low-reasoning variants and general models on code reasoning tasks (\S \ref{subsub:training-strategies} and \S \ref{rq:additional}). \item A statistical analysis shows a moderate to strong negative correlation between LLMs' reasoning performance and individual code complexity metric value (\S \ref{rq:reasoning-failure}).

-All these results confirm the necessity of \name as a benchmark for the proper evaluation of code reasoning abilities of LLMs.
-We also followed a systematic approach for categorizing the reasoning failure into $18$ categories, providing a deeper understanding of what can be improved in the next generation of LLMs for better code reasoning.